Global 21 cm signal: a promising probe of primordial features: Global 21 cm signal as a probe of bump-like primordial features with varying astrophysical parameters

-{The right column of figure~\ref{fig:global_BrightGal} shows $k^{\rm turn}$ as a function of $T_{\rm vir}$. } {The black dots are the actual calculations of $k^{\rm turn}$ from the simulations.
+{The right column of figure~\ref{fig:global_BrightGal} shows $k^{\rm turn}$ as a function of $T_{\rm vir}$. } {The black dots are the values of $k^{\rm turn}$ derived from the simulations.
 From left to right, $\zeta$ is increasing from 10 to 200.} The blue dashed line represents a straight-line fit\footnote{The best-fit parameters are $\alpha = 1.144$ and $\beta = -0.136$. $\alpha$ and $\beta$ are likely to be physical quantities, and we will explore their meaning and the linear relation in the future.} given by the form $k^{\rm turn} = \alpha + \beta(\log T_{\rm vir})$.

 We repeated the calculations for various values of $L_X$ and found that its impact on $k^{\rm turn}$ is negligible.
 This is because $k^{\rm turn}$ is affected only when changes in astrophysical parameters cause a shift in the global profile compared to the fiducial case.
 While $L_X$ influences heating and alters the depth of the absorption trough, $T_{\rm vir}$ causes a shift in the global profile.
-Thus, we conclude that for a given EoR model, there exists a specific scale $k^{\rm turn}$, governed by $T_{\rm vir}$, at which the bump-like features show negligible effects on the global 21 cm profile.
+Thus, we conclude that for a given EoR model, there exists a specific scale $k^{\rm turn}$, majorly governed by $T_{\rm vir}$, at which the bump-like features show negligible effects on the global 21 cm profile.